 “This is a welcome change for us.
 About ninety-nine percent of our missions now are to and from Afghanistan,” noted Pasker.
 Reinforcing his point, the floor of the C-5M flight deck on this flight was covered with removable Kevlar armor plate.

-Pasker, like the rest of the crew on this flight, is assigned to the 709th Airlift Squadron, the Air Force Reserve Command associate flying unit at Dover AFB, Delaware, which is currently the only C-5M base.
+Pasker, like the rest of the crew on this flight, is assigned to the 709th Airlift Squadron, the Air Force Reserve Command associate flying unit at Dover AFB, Delaware, which was then the only C-5M base.
 “The flight crew was basically the next names up on the board.
 We did look for a little more experience because this is a high priority mission.
 But with our current operational level, it was mostly a case of picking the people who were available.”

 The augmented flight crew of ten—pilot, aircraft commander, relief pilot, two flight engineers, and three loadmasters—also included two flight mechanics.
 “We take the flight mechanics along when we go places where there’s no C-5 support,” added Pasker, who has approximately 3,000 flight hours in legacy C-5s and an additional 1,000 flight hours in the C-5M.

 Despite having a national asset in the cargo hold, no special route planning was required, nor did the crew have a reserved airspace corridor.
 The crew flew at normal cruise speeds, but did fly a parallel path to the original flightplan and at a slightly higher altitude to avoid thunderstorms and rough air.

 “About the only difference on a mission like this is we have to pay closer attention to pressure and temperature,” said TSgt.
 Kevin Calhoun, the lead flight engineer.
 “Cabin pressure has to be regulated to no more than 500 feet per minute change on descent.”